nearground/nearground.github.io/_posts/2025-08-02-eigenvectors-and-eigenvalues.md

 # Eigenvalues and Eigenvectors

 Consider an MxN matrix A of M datapoints with N variables each.
 The eigenvectors of the matrix describe the perpendicular directions over which the datapoints are spread out.
 Mathematically speaking, they are vectors such that Av = λv, where λ is their eigenvalue.
-The eigenvector when right-multiplying the matrix only shrinks or expands by a scalar λ, called the eigenvalue.
-These are incredibly useful because the higher the magnitude of λ, the more that eigenvector describes a feature of the dataset.
+They're special vector that, when transformed by a matrix, only changes in length (gets stretched or shrunk) but not in direction.
+The amount by which they shrink or stretch is the eigenvalue.

+To find the eigenvectors of a matrix, first find the eigenvalues by solving the characteristic equation `det(A - λI) = 0`, where A is the matrix, λ is the eigenvalue, I is the identity matrix, and **0** is the zero vector.
+Knowing the eigenvalues, we then solve for `(A-λI)x=0`, where the possible solutions for the vector x are the eigenvectors.

 <div class="row mt-3 mt-md-0 rounded mx-auto d-block">
   {% include figure.liquid path="assets/img/eigenvector.jpg" title="stretched dog" class="img-fluid rounded z-depth-1" %}
 </div>
 <div class="caption">
-Woof!
-This doggo has been stretched!
+Woo-o-f!
 </div>

 One algorithm that leverages eigenvectors and eigenvalues for effective dimensionality reduction is called Principal Component Analysis (PCA).